Health and Wellness Through the Years

 Many people have become “woke” to the idea that making the best food choices within your budget is a vital step towards good health.
 Whereas we once prided ourselves on finding the biggest food bargains – frequenting the old “ bent and dents,” scooping up cheap foods with long “shelf life,” etc (hey even dumpster diving had its brief heyday) we have started wising up.

 Nowadays, many people agree that we need to eat cleaner, and better.
 To think and read labels before we buy.
 To look for organic foods at the very least, among the “dirty dozen.”
 To eat less meat, more vegetables, lower carbs, no high fructose corn syrup and very low sugar.
 To switch to free range poultry and free range eggs. (you knew I’d put that one in, didn’t you?)
 We now know that all fats are not bad, but that we need to know the good guys.
 Our diets are greatly improving.
+Step by step.

 Outdoors or Indoors – Move, Move, Move

 We are learning that good health and wellness means to put down our devices and get outside.
 To walk together or on our own.
 To choose standing over sitting at least part of the time in our office settings.
 (My husband would never trade his standing desk back to a traditional one.)
 We are learning to choose active activities with our kiddos instead of just movie nights. (hey I’m not against movie nights!)
-Fitbits and apple watches can keep track of our steps and remind us to get up and move!
-We now are aware of things like Body Mass Index and target heart rates.
+Fitbits and apple watches can now keep track of our steps and remind us to get up and move!
+We are more aware of things like Body Mass Index and target heart rates.